 I know you’re probably thinking…

-“Ok, cool so get travel insurance now, but do I really need it?”
+“Ok, cool so I understand travel insurance now, but do I really need it?”

-As a backpacker and solo traveller, you open yourself up to extra risks because:
+However, as a backpacker and solo traveller, you do open yourself up to extra risks because:

 - You’re constantly on the move and in different locations

 - You often rely on small and often local travel providers